 GP - Human Resources

-This policy has been reviewed with General Data Protection Regulation 2016 included and a new definition and reference added.
-Existing references and links have been reviewed and updated.
+This policy has been reviewed with a new Staff Attendance Record form added.
+No other changes have been made to the content.
+References have been reviewed and updated.